 You are strongly encouraged to watch both videos about nursing assistants and orderlies below, take good notes, and then visit the comments section below and share your thoughts and your knowledge on nursing assistants and orderlies in the United States of America.

-Nursing assistants provide basic care and help patients with activities of daily living .
-Orderlies transport patients and clean treatment areas.
+Hello , hind from Iraq , nursing assistants and orderlies provide basic care and help patient with activity with daily living .orderlies transport patients and clean treatment area.

-Nursing assistants often need to complete a state-approved education program and pass their state’s competency exam to become licensed or certified.
+Nursing assistants often need to complete a state approved education program and pass their State’s competency exam to be licensed or certified.
 Orderlies typically have at least a high school diploma.

 The median annual wage for nursing assistants was $30,850 in May 2020.